-Q. Is the good /service I provide considered essential under Level 4 or Lockdown?
+Q. Is the good /service I provide considered essential under the current restrictions?

 The current measures in Scotland are designed to be in place for a short period of time and are required to suppress the virus.

 - utility engineers and telecoms workers (e.g. electricity, gas, solid fuel, water, broadband) for the purpose of safety checks, repairs, maintenance and installations (where those cannot be delayed or there is a risk to continuity of supply)

 - pest control

 - delivery, installation and repair of key household furniture and appliances such as washing machine, refrigerator, cooker etc.